German work visa: What you need to succeed

 • approval from ZAV to work in Germany unless you're eligible for the EU Blue Card and will earn above €58,400 or if you're a freelancer.
 Your employer applies for ZAV.

+You should start applying for a German work visa around 3 months before moving.
 The application process is generally the same.
 But depending on your country of residence, there might be slight differences.
-We advise you to check the website of the German embassy or consulate in your country.
+It's best to check the website of the German embassy or consulate in your country.

 1. Find a job in Germany or meet the requirements to start your own business.

-2. Check which visa is appropriate for you and if you meet all the visa requirements.
+2. Check which visa is appropriate for you .

 3. Complete the visa application form and pay the visa application fee.